IIS users and subscription users belong to one common

 Go to Control Panel > Administrative Tools > Computer Management > Local Users and Groups > Groups > More Actions > New Group:

-Note: to edit the system utilities permissions it may be needed to change the owner to Administrator: Properties > Security tab > Advanced > change Owner, and then change it back to Trusted Installer: change Owner > type NT ServiceTrustedInstaller and click Check names.
+Note: To edit the system utilities permissions it may be required to change the owner to Administrator in Properties > Security tab > Advanced > Owner: Change.
+After the Deny rule s added, do not forget to switch the Owner back to Trusted Installer: change Owner > type NT ServiceTrustedInstaller and click Check names.

-Create a script that regularly adds IIS Application pool users for all subscriptions into a specific security group
+Create a script that regularly adds IIS Application pool users for all subscriptions to a specific security group.
+For this, create an empty

 net localgroup psacln | findstr "IWPD*" > C:users.txt